Rafael Tolói: Loan to Roma

-On 31 January 2014, Tolói was loaned to Serie A side A.S.
-Roma for the remainder of the 2013–14 season for a fee of €500,000.
+On 31 January 2014, Tolói was loaned to Serie A side AS Roma for the remainder of the 2013–14 season for a fee of €500,000.
 The move was agreed with an option to buy for a total value of €5.5 million.
 He made his debut for the Giallorossi in their 2–1 win against Torino on 25 March 2014, playing the full 90 minutes in place of the suspended Medhi Benatia.

 Atalanta

-On 26 August 2015, Tolói was signed by Atalanta B.C. for a €3.5 million transfer fee.
+On 26 August 2015, Tolói was signed by Atalanta for a €3.5 million transfer fee.
 He made his debut on 13 September, in a 2–2 league draw at Sassuolo, replacing Gianpaolo Bellini in the 80th minute.
 In his second match, eleven days later, he started and scored the sole goal, settling a 1–0 league win at Empoli.

 On 22 February 2018, Tolói scored for the first time in a UEFA competition, against Borussia Dortmund in the Europa League round of 32.
-The match ended in a 1–1 draw, which was not enough to see Atalanta through the next round after a 3–2 defeat in the first leg.
+The match ended in a 1–1 draw, which was not enough to see Atalanta through the next round, as the club had succumbed to a 3–2 defeat in the first leg.

 Tolói became Atalanta's captain during the 2020–21 season, following the departure of his predecessor Papu Gómez from the club.
+On 1 March 2022, Tolói signed a contract extension at Atalanta, keeping him at the club through 2024 with an option to extend the deal until 2026.

+On 22 May 2024, Tolói made a late substitute appearance in Atalanta's 3–0 victory over Bayer Leverkusen in the 2024 Europa League final at the Dublin Arena.

+Return to São Paulo

+On 15 August 2025, Tolói returned to São Paulo on a contract until 31 December 2026, with an automatic extension option to 31 December 2027, conditional on performance.